List of current first ministers of Canada

 Canada is a federation that comprises ten provinces and three territories.
-Its government is structured as a constitutional monarchy and a parliamentary democracy, with a monarch as its sovereign and a Prime Minister as its head of government.
-Each of the country's provinces and territories also has a head of government, called premier in English.
+Its government is structured as a constitutional monarchy and a parliamentary democracy, with a monarch as its sovereign and a prime minister as its head of government.
+Each of the country's provinces and territories also has a head of government, called premier in Canadian English.
 Collectively, the federal Prime Minister and provincial and territorial premiers are referred to as first ministers.
-In French, the term premier ministre is used in both the federal and provincial/territorial contexts.
+In Canadian French, the term premier ministre is used in both the federal and provincial/territorial contexts.